 What happens when a Quad is intercepted and that one or more infractions are identified in relation to the applicable legislations?

 The officer on duty has the power to issue fines ranging from $100.00 to $2500.00.

 What is the minimum legal age to drive a Quad on the public roads identified in the applicable legislations and on managed QuadNB trails?

-The minimum legal age to drive a Quad in New-Brunswick with a valid Driver’s License is 16 years of age.
-However, an individual aged 14 or 15 can have access if he/she has a Class-9 Driver’s License, have a Driver’s Training Certificate delivered by the NBATVF and be accompanied by an adult who has also received a Driver’s Training Certificate delivered by the NBATVF.
-Children from 6 to 3 years old can follow the same driver’s course.
+The minimum legal age to drive a Quad in New Brunswick with a valid Driver’s License is 16 years of age.
+However, an individual aged 14 or 15 can have access if he/she has a Class-9 Driver’s License, has a Driver’s Training Certificate delivered by the NBATVF, and is accompanied by an adult who has also received a Driver’s Training Certificate delivered by the NBATVF.
+Children from 6 to 13 years old can follow the same driver’s course.
 They are therefore restricted to specific managed designated trails.
 Contact QuadNB for more details.

 What is the minimum age to be a quad passenger?

 There is none.
 It is the parents or the driver’s responsibility to judge if the child has the proper physical capacities to be a passenger and ensure the child’s safety as wearing: the proper fitted helmet, long sleeves, long pants, protective glasses, gloves and over ankle foot wear.

 Does a motocross or dirt bike have the same rights on those streets as a Quad enthusiast?